FCTL3314/SpecialRecipe/README.md

 Recipe search is presented by categories and keyword search, but users can also simply browse through all available recipes.
-The site provides the ability to create / edit an account, change or reset the password if it has been lost, as well as email confirmation.
+The site provides the ability to create / edit an account, change or reset the password if it has been lost, as well as email verification.

 > ***The project was created for educational purposes.***